 Susan currently serves as the Director of Engagement for Rethink's Virtual Sales Group.
 With over two decades of sales experience, Susan has worked in both the domestic and international markets holding positions previously at Cengage Learning, Pearson and ACT.
 Although her experience primarily falls in the education sector, Susan has also worked in the clinical market and includes developing marketing automation programs and best practices for training and implementation.

-Dr. Cipriano is an Assistant Professor of Psychology at the University of Massachusetts Dartmouth.
-An Applied Developmental and Educational Psychologist, and Jack Kent Cooke Scholar, her research focuses on serving vulnerable youth through systematic examination of the interactions within their homes, schools, and communities to promote pathways to optimal developmental outcomes.
-She is currently a Service Learning Fellow and Community Engaged Research Scholar at the University of Massachusetts, where she directs a team of student and faculty researchers committed to improving outcomes for students and teachers in classrooms serving students with special learning needs.
-Dr. Cipriano has extensive experience working in classrooms with diverse student and teacher populations, providing training to teachers and support staff, and direct instruction to students.
-Dr. Cipriano is the Principle Investigator of several funded research to practice projects and regularly disseminates her science in both academic journals and professional development workshops for pre-service and in-service educators and school personnel.
+Christina Cipriano, Ph.D.
+Ed.
+M., is an Applied Developmental and Educational Psychologist, and Jack Kent Cooke Scholar, and her research focuses on serving vulnerable youth through systematic examination of the interactions within their homes, schools, and communities to promote pathways to optimal developmental outcomes.
+She is currently an Assistant Professor, Service Learning Fellow, and Community Engaged Research Scholar at the University of Massachusetts Dartmouth, where she directs a team of student and faculty researchers committed to improving achievement, health and well-being outcomes for students and teachers in classrooms serving students with diverse learning needs.
+Dr. Cipriano has extensive experience working in classrooms with traditionally underserved student and teacher populations, providing training to teachers and support staff, and direct instruction to students.
+Dr. Cipriano is the Principal Investigator of several funded research to practice projects and regularly disseminates her science in both academic journals and professional development workshops for pre-service and in-service educators and school personnel.
 Dr. Cipriano completed three years of post-doctoral training at the Yale Center for Emotional Intelligence, and received her Ph.D. from the Lynch School of Education at Boston College in Applied Developmental and Educational Psychology, Masters in Education from the Harvard Graduate School of Education and Certificate in Human Rights and International Justice from the Boston College Law School.
-At Rethink, Dr. Cipriano currently serves as the Project Manager for the evidence-based SEL solution including training, assessment, and classroom management tool across all tiers of learning (Tier 1, 2, & 3).
-She directs program design, content writing, and assessment methodology, and recruits and supervises a larger team of content creators.
+You can learn more about her science at drchriscip.com and her practice at therelateproject.com.

 Susan E. Rivers, PhD, a social psychologist, is an expert in social and emotional learning.
 She earned her doctorate at Yale University where she served on the research faculty in the Department of Psychology and co-founded the Yale Center for Emotional Intelligence.
 She is the author of dozens of scholarly articles and several social and emotional learning curricula for preschool through middle school grades.
 She currently serves as Executive Director and Chief Scientist of iThrive Games at Centerstone Research Institute. iThrive Games is a nonprofit committed to empowering youth to thrive using great games.
 Susan oversees the strategic direction for iThrive Games and fosters the development of programs and a cooperative ecosystem of youth, game developers, researchers, parents, mental health experts, and investors and donors.
 She uses her expertise in emotional intelligence to enhance the social and emotional well-being of adolescents by accelerating the development and widespread adoption of interactive, evidence-based digital products.
 She lives in Newton, MA with her husband and three children.